6 Methods Of Determining Customs Valuation

 The Customs Act identifies six methods of customs valuation.

-You must consider these methods in sequence, beginning with Transaction Value and moving through the remaining 5, ruling them out one by one, until use of a method that suits the goods is appropriate.
+The methods must be thought about in order, starting with Transaction Value and continuing through the remaining five, eliminating them one at a time until the usage of a method that works for the items is appropriate.

 What Is Transaction Value?